Trade Stock Indices

 • Forms after an extended move downwards

-• This pattern reflects that there'll be a reversal in market
+• This pattern reflects that there will be a reversal in market

 • We buy when the price breaks out above neckline: see below for an explanation.